nrwl/nx/docs/shared/migration/adding-to-monorepo.md

 > In our teams we see a shift away from Lerna and a strong preference to use Nx for managing JavaScript-based monorepos.
 > [Thoughtworks Technology Radar 2021](https://www.thoughtworks.com/en-ca/radar/tools/nx)

-If you have a monorepo that is powered by Lerna, Yarn, PNPM, or NPM, you can transform it into an Nx workspace by running this command:
+If you have a monorepo that is powered by Lerna, Yarn, PNPM, or NPM, you can make it a lot faster by running the
+following:

 ```bash
 npx add-nx-to-monorepo
 ```

-See it in action (3-minute video):
+Watch this 3-min video to see how the command works and what next steps are:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Dq2ftPf3sn4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; fullscreen"></iframe>